-How to Repair Holes in Drywall
+How to Repair Holes in the Wall

-If a hole is larger than 13 inches it is best to cut the surrounding drywall back to the nearest available stud, and install a piece of drywall to fit.
-Repairing holes over 13 inches in size require adequate backing that is attached to the underlying structure, rather than the surrounding drywall.
-The methods outlined below depend on the stability of the surrounding drywall to provide support.
+If a hole is larger than 13 inches it is best to cut the surrounding drywall back to the nearest available stud and install a piece of drywall to fit.
+Repairing holes over 13 inches in size requires adequate backing that is attached to the underlying structure, rather than the surrounding drywall.
+The methods outlined below require the surrounding drywall to be stable and provide firm support.

-The first method may be referred to as a strapped backing patch.
-It is the strongest method for patching medium to large holes.
+The first method can be referred to as a strapped backing patch.
+This is the strongest method you can use for patching medium to large holes in the wall.
 For drywall to be truly strong it needs to have a solid backing.

 If the hole is larger than 8" x 8" you may consider using the strapped backing method above.
 A California patch is not well suited for holes in ceilings.
 This type of patch is best suited for covering up small square holes such as where an old outlet box was removed.

 The third method is a versatile technique of patching drywall that works best with small to medium size holes of up to 13 inches in size.
 It is referred to as either an Ohio patch since it originated in northeast Ohio or a hammock patch since the backing resembles a hammock.

 The hole you are repairing does not need to be square to use an Ohio patch.
 A hammock patch can be used to repair holes of any shape.
 If the drywall that was removed is still available, you can usually reuse it with this method.

 There are challenges to using an Ohio patch to repair holes in ceilings.
 Hammock patches can tend to sag under the weight of the mud that is applied.
 However, if certain precautions are taken when placing the patch it can even be used on small holes in the ceilings.